stonepros/stone/doc/rados/configuration/msgr2.rst

 * Improved earlier feature advertisement and negotiation, enabling future protocol revisions

-Ceph daemons can now bind to multiple ports, allowing both legacy Ceph clients and new v2-capable clients to connect to the same cluster.
+Stone daemons can now bind to multiple ports, allowing both legacy Stone clients and new v2-capable clients to connect to the same cluster.

 By default, monitors now bind to the new IANA-assigned port ``3300``